 The intent of the proposed Dimensional Limitation Plan is to specify dimensional limitations necessary to achieve the design theme identified for the master plan.
 The plan includes floor areas and floor area ratios, densities, landscape ratios, height, setbacks, building envelopes, etcetera, or other lines delineating areas on which restrictions of development are to be imposed and areas in square feet for each lot or building.
-Any dimensional limitations unspecified by the Planned Resort master plan shall follow the design theme identified in the resort Master plan.
+Any dimensional limitations unspecified by the Planned Resort master plan shall be established by the standards set forth in Section 2530.C, Other Development Options.